SwifDoo PDF

 Introduction:

-Keep receiving single use code emails from Microsoft?
+Keep getting Microsoft single use codes?
 This guide will help you get rid of the “Microsoft single use code email spam” problem.
-You will know the reason behind this problem and how to stop Microsoft single use code emails.
+You will know the reason behind this problem and how to stop Microsoft single use code email.

 summary

-Why do i keep getting Microsft single use code email?
+Why do i keep getting Microsft single use code emails?

 I have encountered numerous times of Microsoft sending email notification that a single-use code was requested by me.
 However, it was not the case.
 Is there a possibility of someone looking to hack my email account?
 Appreciate if I may get some assistance.
 Thank you! -- Question from Microsoft Community

 Are you experiencing this problem?
-Keep getting Microsoft Single use code email but you're not actually trying to log in to your account!
-Receiving this email over and over again is very annoying, it does nothing but clog up your inbox and may even cause you to miss important messages.
+Keep getting Microsoft single use codes but you're not trying to log in to your account!
+Receiving this email over and over again is very annoying.
+It does nothing but clog up your inbox and may even cause you to miss important messages.

-Why Do You Keep Getting Microsoft Single Use Code Email?
+Why Do I Keep Getting Microsoft Single Use Codes?

-Microsoft single use code is designed to protect your privacy.
-When you want to change your password, sign into your account from a new location, change the security settings, etc., Microsoft will send you the single use code.
-You will need to enter this code to make sure it's your own operation.
-However, why do you keep getting Microsoft single use code email without any action?
+Microsoft single-use code is designed to protect your privacy.
+When you want to change your password, sign into your account from a new location, change the security settings, etc., Microsoft will send you the single-use code.
+You will need to enter this code to ensure it's your operation.
+However, why do you keep getting Microsoft single-use code emails without any action?

-It is likely that someone is trying to log into your account.
-Your email address may have been stolen by a hacker.
+Someone is likely trying to log into your account.
+A hacker may have stolen your email address.
 The code was indeed sent by Microsoft, however, note that this is not because the hackers broke into Microsoft's servers and thus gained access to the email accounts instead, they gained access to the accounts through any other means including phishing emails.

 Unfortunately, there is no way to prevent others from trying to log into your account.
-But there are a few things you can try to get hackers to give up on accessing your account.
+But you can try a few things to get hackers to give up on accessing your account.
 Just keep reading to see how to stop single use code emails from Microsoft.

-How to Stop Microsoft Single Use Code Emails
+How to Stop Microsoft Single Use Code Email

 Let’s start to see how to stop Microsoft single use code emails.
 As mentioned earlier, your account may be subject to unauthorized access attempts, and as a result, you will continue to receive codes.
 In this case, you can take the following steps to protect your account and prevent a similar or worse situation from occurring.